15 Things to do in Mt Gambier

 Must See Mount Gambier Attractions

-You will find Mount Gambier in South Australia’s limestone coast region, a 4 hour and 37 minute road trip from Adelaide.
-It is home to beautiful gardens, volcanic craters and incredible cave systems.
+Mount Gambier in South Australia’s limestone coast region is a 4 and a half hours road trip from Adelaide.
+Once you arrive you will find beautiful gardens, interesting volcanic craters and series of incredible cave systems.

 Umpherston Sinkhole